 Life Has a Protocol (and It’s Not Always Pretty)

-We all love the idea of “manifestation,” right?
-The vision boards, the affirmations, the sparkly version of transformation where everything just falls into place.
-But real change—real awakening, real flow?
-It’s messier.
+Who doesn’t love the idea of manifestation: the vision boards, the affirmations, the sparkly version of transformation where everything just falls into place?

 Previous